fluent/fluent-logger-perl/README.md

 # DESCRIPTION

-Fluent::Logger is a structured event logger for Fluent.
+Fluent::Logger is a structured event logger for Fluentd.

 # METHODS